kevqyzhu/TMscoreAlign/README.md

 The package is created by Kevin Zhu. `get_alignment` calls a helper function that uses `read.pdb`, `clean.pdb`, `pdbseq`, and `atom.select` from the `bio3d` package to read the input PDB files.
-The `pairwiseAlignment` and `subject` functions from `Biostrings` were used to generate the sequence alignment.
+The `pairwiseAlignment` and `subject` functions from `Biostrings`, as well as `start` from `BiocGenerics` were used to generate the sequence alignment.
 The `optimize_alignment` function uses the `optim` function from the `stats` package in order to optimize the alignment parameters for maximum TM-score.
 Furthermore, when generating the transformation matrix to represent the alignment parameters, the `cross` function from the `pracma` package was used to generate the vector cross product.
 The visualization from this package is accomplished using `r3dmol`.
+Color-picking in the `shiny` app was accomplished using the `colourInput` function from `colourpicker`.
 All functions from this package were written by the author.
 No generative AI tools were used in the development of this package.

 ## References